Language: EN

 if True:

-JavaScript deserves its own “honorable mention” when it comes to the scope of variables.
-In its early versions, it had the “great idea” of being different from the others (spoiler, it didn’t go well 😅)
+JavaScript deserves its own “honorary mention” when talking about variable scope.
+In its early versions, it had the “brilliant idea” of being different from the others (spoiler, it didn’t go well 😅)

-Explaining it in depth I will leave for when I do a course on JavaScript but, in summary, at first, variables in JavaScript had function scope, instead of block scope (pause for applause 👏👏).
+I will leave a detailed explanation for when I create a course on JavaScript, but in summary, initially, variables in JavaScript had function scope instead of block scope (pause for applause 👏👏).

 if (true) {